The Festival

 The Takeaway

-The Maui Wine and Food Festival, while informative and beautifully done, is priced for the upper echelon of food festival travel.
+While informative and beautifully done, the Maui Wine and Food Festival is priced for the upper echelon of food festival travel.
 If you can afford it, staying at the Montage or the Ritz is a wonderful experience.
-The golf course, (and conjunctive festival golf tournament) home of the PGA Tournament of Champions, is spectacular.
-The amenities offered by either of these world-class resorts is impressive.
+The golf course (and conjunctive festival golf tournament), home of the PGA Tournament of Champions, is spectacular.
+The amenities offered by either of these world-class resorts are impressive.
 However, you can minimize the expense and still enjoy the show by being smart about housing and food.
-Instead of staying at the resorts themselves look into renting a private condo at the Montage thorough VRBO.
+Instead of staying at the resorts themselves, look into renting a private condo at the Montage thorough VRBO.
 There are dozens of privately owned condos within or nearby the resorts that are very reasonably priced.

 Pick the classes and seminars you most want to see.
-A VIP pass is great, but some of the topics and discussions are geared more for industry insiders and not necessarily the casual festival-goer.
+A VIP pass is great, but some topics and discussions are geared more for industry insiders and not necessarily the casual festival-goer.

-Hitting up the Maui Costco in Kahului near the airport can help with staples such as eggs, milk, cereal and even 4-5 flavors of poke for the gaps before and in-between wine and food tastings.
-There are great coffee shops on the resort grounds, but if you would like a more local flair, try The Coffee Store in Napili.
-There are several local coffees available to try and the pastries and healthy breakfasts are some of the best I had during my stay.
-This festival may not exactly be for the budget minded, but with a little effort you can enjoy your stay without burning up your bank account.
+Hitting up the Maui Costco in Kahului near the airport can help with staples such as eggs, milk, cereal, and even 4-5 flavors of poke for the gaps before and in-between wine and food tastings.
+There are great coffee shops on the resort grounds, but try The Coffee Store in Napili if you would like a more local flair.
+Several local coffees are available to try, and the pastries and healthy breakfasts are some of the best I had during my stay.
+This festival may not exactly be for the budget-minded, but with a little effort, you can enjoy your stay without burning up your bank account.

 […] I attended the Maui Wine and Food Festival in Kapalua, HI a few years ago, I had a smoothie bowl for breakfast from Island Vintage Coffee.
 It was fresh, […]